 Can Patients Skip In-Person Medical Marijuana Examinations?

-Yes!
-Florida temporarily changed the rules for video conferencing and medical cannabis exams because of complications from the novel 2020 COVID-19 pandemic.
-The update allows current patients established with the certifying physician to safely access order renewals of medical marijuana.
-It’s important to understand that this change via an executive order by Governor Ron DeSantis is temporary and subject to change when pandemic restrictions ease.
+Florida temporarily changed the rules for video conferencing and medical cannabis exams because of complications from the novel 2020 COVID-19 pandemic; however this is no longer in effect.
+The update allowed current patients established with the certifying physician to safely access order renewals of medical marijuana during COVID-19, but this change via an executive order by Governor Ron DeSantis expired and is no longer allowable.

 Who Has Access to my Medical Marijuana Doctor’s Records in Florida?